Harry Sylvester: Later life

 The publication of this final novel coincided with the beginning stages of his divorce from Rita in 1951, as well as his official repudiation of the Catholic Church.
 Rita died in 1978.

-He formally renounced his membership in the Catholic church in 1954 and joined the Society of Friends.
+He formally renounced his membership in the Catholic church in 1954 and joined the Quakers.
 He remarried that same year and his second wife, Janet Hart Sylvester, joined the Quakers with Sylvester.

 He didn't publish a novel after 1950.
 But Sylvester did not completely give up writing; he took up work for the US Information Service for twenty years, retiring in 1971.
 During that time, he wrote scripts for the Voice of America radio broadcasts and regularly contributed to local newspapers.
 He spent the last 40 years of his life in the Washington, DC area.
 His wife, Janet, died on September 20, 1987.
-In letters to Cort, Sylvester expressed deep grief over the loss of Janet and the difficulty he had after her passing.
+In letters to Cort, Sylvester expressed deep grief over the loss of Janet and the difficulty he had after her death.
 Sylvester spent the last five years of his life at the Friends Nursing Home in Sandy Spring, Maryland.
 He died after a long battle with Parkinson's disease on September 26, 1993.

 Legacy

-Sylvester, though no longer a household name, knew many of the prominent writers of the 20th century.
-He was a friend and correspondent of Ernest Hemingway in the 1930s; several letters to him from Hemingway appear in the latter's Selected Letters.
+Sylvester was a friend and correspondent of Ernest Hemingway in the 1930s; several letters to him from Hemingway appear in the latter's Selected Letters.
 He also regularly exchanged letters with J. F. Powers and Richard T. Sullivan.
-By mid-century, he was considered to be a very promising writer in Catholic circles, but he was mostly known for his critical views of the Catholic hierarchy, earning him the ire of many.
-By the time of his death in 1993, he was largely forgotten.
+By mid-century, he was considered to be a very promising writer in Catholic circles; he was mostly known for his critical views of the Catholic hierarchy.

 The University of New Mexico, University Libraries, Center for Southwest Research has a collection of bibliographic material and book reviews by and about Sylvester (and Willa Cather).
-However, his complete papers are housed in Georgetown University Library's Special Collections, and include correspondence, manuscripts and three unpublished novels, Watch in the Night, The Young Men, and The Youth (and Education) of Don Lorenzo.
+His complete papers are housed in Georgetown University Library's Special Collections, and include correspondence, manuscripts and three unpublished novels, Watch in the Night, The Young Men, and The Youth (and Education) of Don Lorenzo.